AdobeDocs/commerce-learn.en/help/merchant/introduction/3-5-create-simple-product.md

 activity: use
 ---

-# Unit 3.5: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Simple products

-In this unit:
+In this video:

 - Creating a simple product using product attribute sets

 ## Who is this video for?